 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognised in the year in which the estimate is revised if the revision affects only that year or in the year and future years if the revision affects both current and future years.